Richajaishwal0/meroNotes/API_using_Postman/AI_text_summarizer.md

-Here we will discuss about the application of API using Postman.
+### Here we will discuss about the application of API using Postman.
 We will build a text summarizer app that used the uses the hugging face API to summarize the text instead of building the model from the scratch.

-Its includes the frontend and backend folder .
-[Here]() you will find the detailed structure of the folders.
-Since this is the tutorial on how to implement we will focus on the steps we followed to make the project listed [here]().
+It includes the frontend and backend folder .
+[Here]() you will find the detailed structure of the folders.Since this is the tutorial on how to implement we will focus on the steps we followed to make the project listed
+[here]().
 # First we will focus on the frontend part that is on html and css to make a static  page whose main component,
 textarea will accept the paragraphs and the next textarea will give the output as the summarize text.